 There is currently COVID-19 in our community which means some changes to our hospitals and clinics.
 Find out more.
 As always, we're here if you need us.

 Yes!
-The COVID-19 vaccine is safe for pregnant women.
+The COVID-19 vaccine is safe for pregnant and breastfeeding people.

 The Pfizer vaccine has been thoroughly assessed for safety by our own Medsafe experts and international medical safety agencies.

 Medsafe only grants consent for using a vaccine in Aotearoa once they’re satisfied it has met strict standards for safety, efficacy and quality.
 This is the same process used to assess medicines and other vaccines, like the flu vaccine.